ga-wdi-boston/wdi_3_web_hw_html_css/README.md

 Use the [W3C HTML Validator](http://validator.w3.org/) and [W3C CSS Validator](http://jigsaw.w3.org/css-validator/) to ensure that your code has no errors and few warnings.

+Do not use a CSS Framework for this assignment.

 ### Bonus

 Try using the [Schema.org](http://schema.org) microformat to add additional meaning to the page.